 Google, this week, opens its first round of applications for the €150 million fund investment on digital journalism experiments to publishers across Europe.
 The fund will supposedly welcome even those that are “highly experimental” as long as the people behind the project has clearly defined goals.
 Notably, Google won’t impose any restrictions when it comes to using the money nor take any equity once they have been completed.

 The fund is part of Google’s broader Digital News Initiative, launched in the spring as part of the company’s campaign to make friends out of enemies in Europe.
-Published in April, below is Capital‘s Ken Doctor article, giving us a backtrack and discussing more details about this pledge.
+Published in April, below is Capital New York’s article by Ken Doctor, giving us a backtrack and discussing more details about this pledge.

 In Google’s own words, the project is meant to ‘support high-quality journalism in Europe through technology and innovation’.
 This might be a perfect timing for the search giant to step in and offer a little help in the form of some funds for disrupting ideas, when there is a huge emphasis on the news industry dying